 Skip to content

 We are developing breakthrough therapeutics for treating obesity and related cardiometabolic diseases to help people achieve high quality, durable weight loss and better overall metabolic health.
-While current glucagon-like peptide-1 receptors (GLP-1s) have led to significant weight loss and improved health for many clinically obese patients, a new generation of therapeutics is needed to overcome their shortcomings, such as loss of muscle mass while on treatment, inconvenient dosing, and side effects that lead some patients to discontinue therapy.
+While current glucagon-like peptide-1 receptor agonists (GLP-1s) have led to significant weight loss and improved health for many clinically obese patients, a new generation of therapeutics is needed to overcome their shortcomings, such as loss of muscle mass while on treatment, inconvenient dosing, and side effects that lead some patients to discontinue therapy.

 Our pipeline is initially focused on highly validated targets within the transforming growth factor beta (TGF-β) superfamily believed to inhibit muscle growth and balance calorie intake with calorie expenditure.
 By “inhibiting the inhibitors,” our therapeutic candidates have the potential to help patients retain and build muscle mass during and after weight loss with GLP-1s, while enhancing fat specific weight-loss for better health.